hongseok-yang/graduatePL23/README.md

 5. Present your study if your slides are chosen (5 marks out of 40 marks).
   * Four projects will be based on the votes by the students, TAs, and the lecture.
   * Two projects will be presented on 5 December 2023 (Tuesday), and the other two will be presented on 7 December 2023 (Thursday).
+6. Warning on plagiarism.
+  * Students should not copy texts from other sources in their reports.
+If students have to use such texts, they have to rephrase the texts in their own words and state the source of the texts explicitly.
+Ideally, students' write-ups should mostly consist of the students' own phrases and expressions, and use such borrowed and rephrased sentences only when doing so is absolutely needed.
+Copying texts from other sources is an instance of plagiarism, and if it happens to an academic, it can destroy his or her research career.
+If any of the reports of a group is found to plagiarise, everyone in the group will get F.

 ## 5. Homework